the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 ### Editor and Terminal

 For the lessons, you will need a text editor or an IDE and terminal (command line tool).
 I have provided [a setup guide](https://www.robinwieruch.de/developer-setup/) if you need additional help.
-The article is specific to MacOS users, but there plenty of articles on the web that will show you how to set up a web development environment for your OS.

 Optionally, we recommend you keep your projects in GitHub while conducting the exercises in this book.
 There is a [short guide](https://www.robinwieruch.de/git-essential-commands/) on how to use these tools.
 Github has excellent version control, so you can see what changes were made if you make a mistake or just want a more direct way to follow along.

 ### Node and NPM